- Payment of family benefits

 If the only parent or both parents die and you take an orphaned child(ren) into your family, you must first contact your local government.
 They will help you with all the necessary documents in connection with raising the child(ren).
 You can enter into a foster care contract or get help with initiating guardianship proceedings in court.
 Read more about becoming a foster family.

 Then submit to us an application for receiving family benefits.
-You can submit the application in the state portal under “Application for parental benefit, family allowances and additional contributions to mandatory funded pension”.
+You can submit the application in the self service portal.

 If you like, you can also submit an application for family allowances:

 If you have received family benefits to which you had no right, you must refund these.